DIPSAS/DockerBuildManagement/README.md

 ### Build Features
 The `build` section builds all docker images as described by the `docker-compose.yml` files.
 - `additionalTag: <additional_image_tag>` -> Include an additional tag to all built docker images.
+- `saveImages: <output_folder>` -> Save all built docker images from the compose file as tar files.
+The files will be saved in the given output folder.

 ### Test Features
 The `test` section runs all services listed in the `docker-compose.yml` files, and detects if either of the services exited with a non-zero exit code due to an error.